awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 **Note**
 If you're using an Auto Scaling group \(for example, in an Elastic Beanstalk environment\), ensure that the key pair you're replacing is not specified in your launch configuration\.
 Amazon EC2 Auto Scaling launches a replacement instance if it detects an unhealthy instance; however, the instance launch fails if the key pair cannot be found\.

-## Connecting to Your Linux Instance if You Lose Your Private Key<a name="replacing-lost-key-pair"></a>
+## Connecting to Your Linux Instance If You Lose Your Private Key<a name="replacing-lost-key-pair"></a>

 If you lose the private key for an EBS\-backed instance, you can regain access to your instance\.
 You must stop the instance, detach its root volume and attach it to another instance as a data volume, modify the `authorized_keys` file, move the volume back to the original instance, and restart the instance\.
 For more information about launching, connecting to, and stopping instances, see [Instance Lifecycle](ec2-instance-lifecycle.md)\.

 This procedure isn't supported for instance store\-backed instances\.
 To determine the root device type of your instance, open the Amazon EC2 console, choose **Instances**, select the instance, and check the value of **Root device type** in the details pane\.
 The value is either `ebs` or `instance store`\.
 If the root device is an instance store volume, you must have the private key in order to connect to the instance\.

-**Prerequisites**
+**To connect to an EBS\-backed instance with a different key pair**

-Create a new key pair using either the Amazon EC2 console or a third\-party tool\.
+1. Create a new key pair using either the Amazon EC2 console or a third\-party tool\.
 If you want to name your new key pair exactly the same as the lost private key, you must first delete the existing key pair\.

-**To connect to an EBS\-backed instance with a different key pair**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

 1. Choose **Instances** in the navigation pane, and then select the instance that you'd like to connect to\. \(We'll refer to this as the original instance\.\)

-1. From the **Description** tab, save the following information that you'll need to complete this procedure\.
+1. From the **Description** tab, save the following information that you need to complete this procedure\.
    + Write down the instance ID, AMI ID, and Availability Zone of the original instance\.
    + In the **Root device** field, take note of the device name for the root volume \(for example, `/dev/sda1` or `/dev/xvda`\)\.
 Choose the link and write down the volume ID in the **EBS ID** field \(vol\-*xxxxxxxxxxxxxxxxx*\)\.